The need for trust

 To better explain how timestamping works on OriginStamp, we will showcase the platform’s mechanism and capabilities in the next section.

-The process of timestamping documents on OriginStamp is quite simple.
-The model relies on traditional decentralized blockchain technology and therefore uses concepts such as hashing, Merkle trees, private keys, etc. In this section, we will explain the process of generating timestamps by using the Bitcoin blockchain.
+The process of timestamping documents at OriginStamp is quite simple.
+The model relies on traditional decentralized blockchain technology and therefore uses concepts such as hashing, Mercle Trees, private keys, etc. In this section, we will explain the process of generating timestamps by using the Bitcoin blockchain.

 The file whose existence and modification time we need to timestamp must be first made available in the proper digital format.
 For example, this can be anything starting from a PDF scan, a text file, a digital photo, a video, etc.